 Automobile injuries can cause neck and back complications as well as various symptoms that can alter an individuals regular lifestyle.
 After experiencing an injury, the body reacts with pain and inflammation but, early chiropractic treatment can help avoid the body’s chemical response and offer relief from the injury and its associated symptoms.
 For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.

-The information herein on "Treating Injuries After an Auto Accident" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Treating Injuries After an Auto Accident" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*